 On Thinking Beyond Border programs, one of the pathways to empowering students to become effective social change leaders is through practical experiences.
 The students go beyond just doing “service”, and instead get the chance to learn and do meaningful work alongside local experts.
-From issues of education, healthcare, environmental sustainability, poverty to agriculture, students actively become involved in host communities to help local organizations creating change and to increase their understanding of these critical issues.
+Engaging with issues including education, healthcare, environmental sustainability, poverty, and agriculture, TBB students actively become involved in host communities to help local organizations creating change and to increase their understanding of these critical issues.

 Take a look at a range of students’ views on what this kind of volunteering meant to them during their gap year.
 Continue reading

 Kaia Mann, TBB’14, shares the lessons she gained from different cultures; the nature of her relationship with her host community, and what she would do differently if she could do it all again.

 What was your relationship like with your host family and community?